 Our classes cover end-of-life issues of both small and large animals.

-We offer the First Level classes in two consecutive parts:
+We offer the Online classes in two consecutive parts.

-CEU's for CA veterinarians and veterinary technicians for Part 1 of the Online Class: 15 hrs (Weekend seminar: 13.5 hrs).
+While the classes are accessible to non-professionals as well, there are CEU’s for CA veterinarians and veterinary technicians available for Part 1 of the Online Class: 15 hrs.
 For acceptability in a different state please check with your state board or VMA (and report back to us :-).

 Euthanasia has always been viewed as a last resort, and we are grateful it is available when for example an animal’s pain cannot be sufficiently controlled in a terminal illness.
 Yet currently euthanasia is commonly applied before an animal can even reach the stage when hospice care would begin, including for conditions that are not life threatening by nature nor cause an animal suffering for as long as the owner has the ability to care for its possible special needs.